ocular-data/copy-passed-go/README.md

 - [x] save to local clipboard on global copy
 - [ ] select in history what to paste
 - [ ] access groups clipboard
+- [ ] print a barcode or a QR code for authentication with app

 ---